-While the main purpose of a resignation letter is to inform your employer that you are leaving, you can also use this as an opportunity to cement any good work relationships and leave on a positive note.
+While the primary purpose of a resignation letter is to inform your employer that you are leaving, you can also use this as an opportunity to cement any good work relationships and leave on a positive note.
 Here are the steps you will need to follow.

 1. The opening